Arizona Puts Pressure on Sweepstakes Casinos with Cease-and-Desist Blitz

 Several U.S. states have intensified enforcement against unlicensed sweepstakes casinos, prompting notable operator exits:

-This wave of enforcement marks a clear turning point for how Arizona—and potentially other states—may approach the rapidly evolving world of social casinos and sweepstakes betting.
+This wave of enforcement marks a clear turning point for how Arizona and other states may approach the emerging trend of social and sweepstakes casinos.

 Sweepsy will continue tracking developments as they unfold.